haydenbetts/Palabras/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Learn Spanish Vocab while you read the news.
+  > Learn Spanish vocab while you read the news.

 ## Sub-Heading ##
   > Foreign language learners looking for a convenient method to learn new vocabulary every day.